-Domain: Leadership and Decision Making Im plementa ation Stat :us Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α Fully 13.
+Domain: Leadership and Decision Making lm plementa ation Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tully 13.
 All students, including SWDs, are given equal consideration for recognition through honors, awards and other designations offered by the school.
 All SWDs, including those who are working on a modified curriculum, are included in honors and awards programs (e.g., honor roll, citizenship awards, academic awards, science fair and attendance awards), except those honors and awards based solely on the requirements of the standard curriculum (e.g., class standing for academic scholarships, honor societies and International Baccalaureate programs).
 All SWDs are recognized for honors and awards in the same manner and at the same time as those without disabilities.
-Student Interviews Teacher Interviews Parent Interviews Academic/Behavior Awards and recognition Suggested Measures: Guidelines for participation as noted in information (e.g., school handbook, flyers, newsletters, website) disseminated to teachers, students and families; list of honorees and award recipients; student interview responses.
+Y Awards Night- Underclass & Senior Suggested Measures: Guidelines for participation as noted in information (e.g., school handbook, flyers, newsletters, website) disseminated to teachers, students and families; list of honorees and award recipients; student interview responses.
 Note: Aligns with District BPIE Indicator #23.
-Comm nents:

-Domain: Leadership and Decision Making Implementation Status Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В Α Fully 14.
+Domain: Leadership and Decision Making Implementation Status Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A 14.
 School administrators analyze data to identify professional development (PD) and technical assistance (TA) needed for school personnel to implement effective inclusive practices.
 Administrators analyze student performance data, staff and family needs assessments/ surveys.
 Administrators analyze data from classroom observations.
 Administrators obtain input from IEP teams to identify specific PD and TA (e.g., augmentative, alternative communication [AAC], positive behavior supports [PBS]) needed to support individual students.
 PD and TA are differentiated for each staff member, as per their assessed needs.
 When appropriate, individual staff members include PD and TA goals related to inclusive practices in their individual professional development plan.
 Regular review of student learning data is reflected in an effort to determine ongoing PD and TA needs.
 Regularly scheduled (at least quarterly) data checks/ discussions are conducted across school teams to identify ongoing PD and TA needs of teachers.
-Review Draft IEP's IEP meetings BAS Data Suggested Measures: Needs assessment data from school staff and family members, record of needs assessment and information sessions/PD specifically geared toward family members, the individual professional development plan of each professional staff member, agendas/sign-in sheets from professional development activities/technical assistance activities and record of follow-up activities.
+Y Individual Training Suggested Measures: Needs assessment data from school staff and family members, record of needs assessment and information sessions/PD specifically geared toward family members, the individual professional development plan of each professional staff member, agendas/sign-in sheets from professional development activities/technical assistance activities and record of follow-up activities.
 Note: Aligns with District BPIE Indicators #6 and #7.
 School administrators are encouraged to develop PD and TA that are differentiated based on individual educator and/or team needs and not as a one-size-fits-all approach.
-Comm Comments:
+Comm nents: